Mirantis/k0rdent-enterprise-docs-publish/docs/admin/installation/auth/pinniped.md

 EOF
 ```

+This YAML creates a ClusterIP service that maps port 443 on the service to port 8443 on the Supervisor pods, enabling internal cluster communication over TLS.

-## Step 6.
+## Step 4.
 Install an Ingress Controller (Contour)

+You'll need an ingress controller, such as Contour, to manage external access and TLS termination.

 ```bash
 kubectl apply -f https://projectcontour.io/quickstart/contour.yaml
 ```

+Contour handles ingress traffic and route requests to the Supervisor. {{{ docsVersionInfo.k0rdentname}}} uses it for managing external access with secure, TLS-passthrough configurations.
+You can accomplish the same thing with other Ingress controllers such as Nginx.

-## Step 7.
+## Step 5.
 Create an Ingress for the Supervisor which uses TLS passthrough to allow the Supervisor to terminate TLS

 ```bash
 cat <<EOF | kubectl apply -f -